iwk549/react-svg-tournament-bracket/README.md

   if true then the match will not be displayed but the space will be filled with the background color.
 Use this property to create uneven brackets by creating placeholder matches.

+  **highlight**: array || string

+  acceptable values are "home" "away" and "match".
+Use this property if you wish to highlight an element in an individual match.
+The checking used the include method so you can pass this as an array or string.
+Using "home" and/or "away" will highlight the corresponding team, while using "match" will highlight the link text in between the two teams.
+These values can be used in any combination.
+Use the highlightColor prop on the TournamentBracket to pick the colors of the highlighting.

   ## Props

 | PropName                   | Description                                                                                                                                                                                                                                                                                                                                                                | Default Value                                              | Example Values                                    |